otus-devops-2019-05/ivbor7_microservices/README.md

 --direction=INGRESS
 ```
  - [x] register on docker hub
- - [x] assign a tag "reddit:latest" to our image with the reddit application onboard and push it to the docker hub for consequent using it from anywhere:
+ - [x] assign a tag "reddit:latest" to our image with the reddit application onboard and push it to the docker hub for further using it from anywhere:
  ```
 $ docker tag reddit:latest <dockerhub-login>/otus-reddit:1.0
 $ docker push <dockerhub-login>/otus-reddit:1.0